mariuskimmina/Blog/content/blog/Automated_Certificate_Management_in_CoreDNS.md

 (Luckily, I never had to go through this myself, thus I have taken this list from [someone who did](https://www.youtube.com/watch?v=KdX51QJWQTA))

 ## Introduction of ACME
-When let's encrypt came around, things changed drastically.
-They simplified getting a certificated into the following steps
+When [Let's Encrypt](https://letsencrypt.org/) came around, things changed drastically.

+They simplified obtaining a signed certificate for your domain into the following steps

 * Install certbot
 * Run a certbot command (`sudo certbot certonly --standalone`)
 * Configure your application

+According to [their own stats](https://letsencrypt.org/stats/) there are close 300M Domains that use certificates issued by Let's Encrypt.

+The use of HTTPS has increased rappidly ever since their launch.
+They took the human out of the loop and by building a certificate authority that could validate your domain ownership fully automatically.

 ## Integration of ACME into Caddy
 In 2015 the [Webserver Caddy](https://caddyserver.com/) introduced [HTTPS by default](https://caddyserver.com/docs/automatic-https).